isabella232/office-developer-exchange-docs.de-DE/docs/web-service-reference/updateitem-operation.md

 - [Sensitivity](sensitivity.md)

-## <a name="appendtoitemfield-request-example"></a>AppendToItemField-Anforderungs Beispiel
+## <a name="appendtoitemfield-request-example"></a>AppendToItemField-Anforderungsbeispiel

 ### <a name="description"></a>Beschreibung

-Im folgenden Beispiel einer **UpdateItem** -Anforderung wird gezeigt, wie Text an die Body-Eigenschaft eines Elements angefügt wird.
+Das folgende Beispiel einer **UpdateItem-Anforderung** zeigt, wie Text an die Body-Eigenschaft eines Elements angefügt wird.

 ### <a name="code"></a>Code